-- Carefully change the glass tube to hydrogen (careful, it will be hot!
-And try not to touch the ends!) - Create a table in your lab notebook to record all the data you take. - Perform the experiment to measure and record the position of each observed spectral line of the Hydrogen Source.
+- Change the source to hydrogen (ask your TA for help). - > Create a table in your lab notebook to record all the data you take. - > NOTE: Keep the location of grating and screen same as in part-1. - Perform the experiment to measure and record the position (R) of each observed spectral line of the Hydrogen Source.